Building Egocentric Procedural AI Assistant: Methods, Benchmarks, and Challenges: Abstract

 \section{Abstract}

-{Driven by recent advances in vision language models (VLMs) and egocentric perception research, we introduce the concept of an egocentric procedural AI assistant (EgoProceAssist) tailored to step-by-step support daily procedural tasks in a first-person view.
-In this work, we start by identifying three core tasks: egocentric procedural error detection, egocentric procedural learning, and egocentric procedural question answering.
-These tasks define the essential functions of EgoProceAssist within a new taxonomy.
-Specifically, our work encompasses a comprehensive review of current techniques, relevant datasets, and evaluation metrics across these three core areas.
-To clarify the gap between the proposed EgoProceAssist and existing VLM-based AI assistants, we introduce novel experiments and provide a comprehensive evaluation of representative VLM-based methods.
-Based on these findings and our technical analysis, we discuss the challenges ahead and suggest future research directions.
-Furthermore, an exhaustive list of this study is publicly available in an active repository that continuously collects the latest work: \url{https://github.com/z1oong/Building-Egocentric-Procedural-AI-Assistant}}
+{Driven by recent advances in vision-language models (VLMs) and egocentric perception research, the emerging topic of an egocentric procedural AI assistant (EgoProceAssist) is introduced to step-by-step support daily procedural tasks in a first-person view.
+In this paper, we start by identifying three core tasks in EgoProceAssist: egocentric procedural error detection, egocentric procedural learning, and egocentric procedural question answering, then introduce two enabling dimensions: real-time and streaming video understanding, and proactive interaction in procedural contexts.
+We define these tasks within a new taxonomy as the EgoProceAssist's essential functions and illustrate how they can be deployed in real-world scenarios for daily activity assistants.
+Specifically, our work encompasses a comprehensive review of current techniques, relevant datasets, and evaluation metrics across these five core areas.
+To clarify the gap between the proposed EgoProceAssist and existing VLM-based assistants, we conduct novel experiments to provide a comprehensive evaluation of representative VLM-based methods.
+Through these findings and our technical analysis, we discuss the challenges ahead and suggest future research directions.
+Furthermore, an exhaustive list of this study is publicly available in an active repository that continuously collects the latest work: \url{https://github.com/z1oong/Building-Egocentric-Procedural-AI-Assistant}. }